| |

 was not yet present?
 If He was not there during the service, what spirit

 was there during the praise, prayer, and preaching?
+There are three possible conclusions to these questions.

 First, is that the pastors and church leaders are innocently parroting